-Evidence submitted to the inquiry conducted in March 1945 by the Officer Commanding the Ordnance Depot, Captain W. S. Keegan put the loss due to the fire at £225700 ($18,639,824.86 today’s value), with a considerable amount of stock able to be salvaged.
+Evidence submitted to the inquiry conducted in March 1945 by the Ordnance Officer in charge of the Ordnance Depot, Captain William Saul Keegan put the loss due to the fire at £225700 ($18,639,824.86 today’s value), with a considerable amount of stock able to be salvaged.
 Lost in the fire was almost the entire stock of around 1500 Charlton Automatic Rifles, a successful New Zealand conversion of the Lee–Enfield rifle into an automatic rifle, only a handful survive today.

 There was some suspicion that the fire was deliberately set to cover up thefts from the depot, but these were discounted by Captain Keegan.
 In his evidence, he stated that the total value of all stock at the depot at the end of December 1944, was £1100000 ($90845402.49).
 Thefts from the Depot up to the time of the fire were very small, and the more significant part of the overall deficiencies was the result of miscounting.
 In two years and nine months, the losses from all sources amounted to £627 ($51781.88) For the same period, there was brought on charge surpluses to the value of £1600 ($132138.77), and thus surpluses outweighed the shortages by about £1000 ($82586.73).
 Captain Keegan detailed the accounting system of charging for goods and based on his knowledge of the store there could be definitely no suggestion that the fire was started to conceal shortages.